donggwanlee3/VisualAlarm/README.md

 # VisualAlarm

-VisualAlarm is a Python-based application that motivates you to complete tasks by playing a video you choose at a specific time.
+VisualAlarm is a Python-based application that motivates you to complete tasks by playing a Youtube link you choose at a specific time.
 This repository contains the necessary scripts and resources to run VisualAlarm.

 ## Table of Contents